These healthy egg muffins are a perfect hearty breakfast or lunch-to-go idea.

 - 3 tablespoons milk

-- 40 grams parmesan, grated (or yeast flakes)
+- 40 grams parmesan or cheddar cheese, grated (or yeast flakes)

 - 2 tablespoons pine nuts (or almond slivers)

-- Grease generously with butter 6 holes of a muffin moulds.
+- Grease generously with butter 6 holes of a muffin pan.

 - Save the remaining almond meal for later.